iberatkaya/mousebot/README.md

 /**
  * Create an instance of the class.
- * Each member function of the class is an async funcction that returns a promise.
+ * Each member function of the class is an async function that returns a promise.
  */

 let bot = new Bot();